San-0602/Ex-Tinguisher/README.md

 Ex-Tinguisher: The Sarcastic Breakup Buddy 💔😎

-Ex-helper is a mini Android app designed to help you move on from past relationships, but with a twist.
+Ex-tinguisher is a mini Android app designed to help you move on from past relationships, but with a twist.
 Instead of boring, generic advice, it serves up hilarious, savage roast lines to make you laugh, vent, and heal all at once.

 Features: